andrewguilas/Velocity-Admin/README.md

 - Auto completion
 - Easy external use.

-**This system is no longer being worked on** due to person reasons.
-However, it is planned to be continued in the future.
+**This system is no longer being worked on** due to personal reasons.
+However, development is planned to resume in the future.
 Planned features include...
 - AI directed autocompletion (stores command usage throughout Roblox)
 - Smart field detection (warns user if the argument for the command they are typing does not match the command argument)
 - Bind commands to input